Anna Dolidze: Political career

+Anna Dolidze founded the civil movement "For the people" in May 2020.

 In the parliamentary elections of 2020, she was an independent candidate for the majority of Tbilisi Didube and Chugureti.
-She received 17.95% (12,381 votes) and took the third place after the candidate of Georgian Dream, Gia Volski (42.64%) and the general candidate of the opposition and the founder of Girchi - more freedom, Zurab Japaridze (21.06%).
+She received 17.95% (12,381 votes) and took the third place after the candidate of Georgian Dream, Gia Volski (42.64%) and the general candidate of the opposition and the founder of Girchi – more freedom, Zurab Japaridze (21.06%).

 On May 22, 2021, she founded the party "For the People", and those gathered at the congress elected Ana Dolidze as the chairman of the party.

 In 2021, she was a candidate for mayor of Tbilisi, she won 4.56% (21,935) votes and took the third place among the opposition candidates, while her party won 14,988 votes nationwide and won two seats in the Assembly.

-Ana Dolidze proposed a proposal to the working group of the Parliament on the issue of deoligarchization.
+Anna Dolidze proposed a proposal to the working group of the Parliament on the issue of deoligarchization.
 The main goal of the proposal was to limit the levers with which Bidzina Ivanishvili manages the state.
-Specifically, former or current employees working in "Kartu Bank" and other of his businesses should not have the right to hold political positions.
+Specifically, former or current employees working in "Cartu Bank" and other of his businesses should not have the right to hold political positions.

-Ana Dolidze, according to the September public opinion survey of the International Republican Institute (IRI), ranks first among opposition politicians.
+According to public opinion surveys conducted in March and September 2022 by the International Republican Institute (IRI), Ana Dolidze ranks first among opposition politicians with 44%.

+In July 2024, For the People, Lelo for Georgia, and Freedom Square had joined the Strong Georgia coalition to participate in the parliamentary elections on 26 October 2024 with a single list.
+In 2025, For the People and Freedom Square left the coalition.
+According to Dolidze, it is time for her party to return to its own goals and objectives.

 Academic career

 Dolidze is a Professor of International Law at the Georgian Institute for Public Affairs.
 Dolidze publishes academic papers.

-She is an author of three books: "To an unknown port", "Academic Writing in Law", her last book “First Steps: Georgian Judiciary 1918-1921” tells the history of the establishment of the Georgian courts.
+She is an author of three books: "To an unknown port", "Academic Writing in Law", her last book "First Steps: Georgian Judiciary 1918–1921" tells the history of the establishment of the Georgian courts.